MonashSmartStructures/ospgrillage/docs/source/rst/ModelTemplates.rst

 * Offsets (in x-z plane) for start and end nodes along direction of transverse members - using joint offset.
 * Offsets (in vertical y direction) for start and end nodes of longitudinal members - again using joint offsets.

 Figure 2 shows the details of the aforementioned model type.
-Figure 3 shows the model type created in an external software - i.e. SPACEGASS.
+Figure 3 shows the model type created in a similar commercial software SPACEGASS.

 ..  figure:: ../../_images/beam_link_idealization.PNG
     :align: center